 University of Colorado, Boulder

-Dr. Dimidjian is an Associate Professor in the Department of Psychology and Neuroscience at the University of Colorado Boulder.
-Her research focuses on promoting mental health and well-being for women and children.
-She is a leading expert in the treatment and prevention of depression, with a particular focus on the mental health of women during pregnancy and postpartum.
-Her work examines the clinical application of contemplative practices, such as mindfulness meditation, and cognitive and behavioral approaches in healthcare settings, as well as social emotional learning in schools.
-She has developed novel behavioral and mindfulness-based interventions for promoting mental health and well-being.
-She also has a longstanding interest in the dissemination of evidence-based practice, both nationally and internationally.
-Her work has used both digital technology and community based strategies, such as training peers and lay counselors, to increase access to effective treatments.
-She is the recipient of numerous awards acknowledging her teaching and clinical research, such as the Dorothy Martin Women’s Faculty Award and the Outstanding Graduate Mentor Award at the University of Colorado Boulder along with the Susan Hickman Award from Postpartum Support International and the Women and Psychotherapy Award from Division 35 of the American Psychological Association.
-She received her BA in Psychology from the University of Chicago and her Ph.D. in Clinical Psychology from the University of Washington.
+Dr. Sona Dimidjian is a professor in the Department of Psychology and Neuroscience at the University of Colorado Boulder.
+Her research focuses on cultivating mental health and well-being among women, children, and families by engaging people’s capacities for learning to best care for themselves and their communities.
+She develops and studies programs and practices in education and healthcare settings, with an emphasis on navigating key developmental transitions, such as the perinatal period, early childhood, and adolescence.
+She also has a longstanding interest in expanding access, scaling, and sustaining effective programs, using both digital technology and community-based partnerships.
+Current projects in her lab focus on preventing depression and supporting well-being among new and expectant mothers, promoting healthy body image and leadership among young women, and enhancing mindfulness and compassion among youth, families and educators.
+Her research is funded by the National Institutes of Health and philanthropic individuals and foundations dedicated to supporting positive social and community impact.
+She is the recipient of numerous awards acknowledging her teaching and clinical research, including the Dorothy Martin Women’s Faculty Award and the Outstanding Graduate Mentor Award at the University of Colorado Boulder along with the Susan Hickman Award from Postpartum Support International and the Women and Psychotherapy Award from Division 35 of the American Psychological Association.
+She received her B.A. in psychology from the University of Chicago and her Ph.D. in clinical psychology from the University of Washington.